HelloEngine/xswitch-repo/README.md

 # xswitch-repo

-It is used to cross compile Nintendo Switch applications for windows and msys2
+It is used to cross compile Nintendo Switch applications on windows or msys2

 # how to use those packages to build nro